-Learning Support: Students in primary receive learning support for special educational needs and EAL (English as an additional language) according to their needs.
+Inclusion and Learning Support: Students in primary receive learning support for special educational needs and EAL (English as an additional language) according to their needs.
 Support is offered, either in class or as withdrawal from class, depending upon the specific needs of the individual student.
 Support is either on an individual or small group basis.
 Educational testing is available, in consultation with parents, should the need arise.

 Music Lessons: Individual music lessons can be arranged for certain instruments for which there is an additional charge.
 Arrangements for these lessons can be made with the music teacher.
-Students can study for the Associated Board of the Royal Schools of Music exams through this programme, but this is not compulsory.
+Students can study for external music exams through this programme, but this is not compulsory.

-Swimming Pool: The swimming pool is open for families or students to use every afternoon until 18:00 and at weekends until 17:45, unless a school activity is taking place there.
+Swimming Pool: The swimming pool is open for families or students to use every afternoon (after clubs and swim squad training) until 18:00 and at weekends until 17:45, unless a school activity is taking place there.
 The pool always has a lifeguard on duty, however, Primary students should be accompanied by a supervising adult unless they have taken a swimming test with the swimming instructor, Coach Sabini.
-From Quarter 2, once the weather has warmed up, our P.E. classes dedicate a weekly lesson to swimming and we also offer Beginners, Intermediate and Advanced Swimming Clubs.
+Weather permitting, our P.E. classes dedicate a weekly lesson to swimming and we also offer Beginners, Intermediate and Advanced Swimming Clubs.